Whey Protein 101: Everything You Need to Pick the Right ProteinDec 14, 2021

 Whey is essentially nutrient-dense liquid that is separated from milk during cheese processing.
 That watery part that sits on top of yogurt when you peel back the lid?
 That’s whey.

-Liquid whey is “spray-dried” (meaning exposed to a super-hot gas that — poof! — turns it into powder) to create the powdered supplements you see on store shelves.
+Liquid whey is “spray-dried” (meaning exposed to a super-hot gas that — poof! — turns it into powder) to create the powdered supplements like LADDER Whey Protein.

 Unlike most plant proteins, whey contains adequate levels of all nine essential amino acids, which are the ones your body can’t produce on its own.
 As a result, whey is a particularly good source of the building blocks your body needs to perform key functions, such as muscle repair and growth.*